Sammyjo20/ssh-php/README.md

 </div>

-> This project is in early access, I'm not **the best** at Docker so please consider contributing if you think this could be improved!
+> This project is in early access, and I'm quite new to Docker so please consider contributing if you think this could be improved!
 Please share your thoughts in the issues/discussions.
 Thank you!

 # What the shell?!